AINSLEY ScotsFrom a place name: either Annesley in Nottinghamshire or Ansley in Warwickshire. The place names themselves derive from Old English

 "son of the carpenter".

-MCKINLEY ScottishAnglicized form of the Gaelic
+McLean ScottishAnglicized form of Gaelic

-MCLEOD ScottishFrom Gaelic
+McLeod ScottishFrom Gaelic

 "son of Leod", a given name derived from Old Norse